2026 AGENDA

 15 mins

-Switch off the Battle Mindset with our Santions Guru Meditation!
-Our practioner will guide you through a meditation to ease your mind, steady your nerves and start you on the right path for optimal learning.
+Switch off the Battle Mindset with our Sanctions Guru Meditation!
+Our practitioner will guide you through a meditation to ease your mind, steady your nerves and start you on the right path for optimal learning.

 16:15 – 16:45